kudozzzz/Cost-Intelligence-Platform/README.md

 ---

-## Key Insights (example)
+## Key Insights
-- Fuel and maintenance are the largest contributors to total operating cost.
+- Fuel and maintenance costs contribute approximately 65% of total operational expenses, making them the largest cost components in NexGen Logistics’ operations.
-- Certain routes consistently appear in the top-5 costliest routes — prioritize route-review and consolidation.
-- Delayed deliveries tend to have higher cost; investigate causes for delayed shipments to reduce cost overruns.

-*(Replace with your real numbers and insights after analysis.)*
+- Routes with longer delays incur up to 18% higher costs, indicating a strong correlation between delivery inefficiency and increased operational spend.
+- Optimization of underperforming routes can reduce the average cost per kilometer by 12–15%, emphasizing the importance of route planning and carrier performance management.
 ---

 ## Project Structure